Praying for the

 set in Dubrovnik, Croatia) to help raise awareness for the preservation

-of the Adriatic Coast., toured in Italy, Ireland and performed the Uk,
+of the Adriatic Coast., toured in Italy, Ireland and performed the Uk.
+During 2001 they were a featured band at the Shintipi world music festival in Israel.

 Another highlight for that period was a performance by Domenic with